17SABT71M3/whereis.bat/README.md

 Recommended to be used in conjunction with `extract.bat`.
-Recommended learning: `extract.bat` Prints token numbers of given pattern.
+Recommended learning: `extract.bat`
+<br>Prints token numbers of given pattern.